 Tour day-by-day

-After a delicious lunch, explore the Cape Tribulation area.
+After lunch continue to Cape Tribulation (where the rainforest meets the reef).
 This famous valley resembles a giant amphitheatre with a semicircle of hills dominated by Mt Sorrow (850m) and Mt Hemmant (1000m).
 The south-eastern rainfall trapped by this valley results in a lush tropical climate with high temperatures, humidity and rainfall.
-This walk passes through a range of fascinating plantlife, providing the chance to spot the Azure Kingfisher, Shining Flycatcher, Black Butcherbird, Mangrove crab, Golden Orb Spider and Boyd’s Forest Dragon.
+Several walks, scenic lookouts and beach areas are located in the coastal community.

 Accommodation: Heritage Lodge